The-Africa-Channel/Sentence-Segmentation-Aligner/README.md

 Key options:

 - `--big-pause-seconds` – pause length that starts a new segment.
 - `--min-words-in-segment` – minimum number of words in a segment.
+If the last segment is shorter than this, it will be merged with the previous segment.
+This helps avoid very short, unnatural segments at the end of the output.
 - `--speaker-brackets` – prefix lines with `- [Speaker]` (e.g., `- [speaker_1]`).
-- `--skip-punctuation-only` – remove segments that contain only punctuation.
+- `--fix-orphaned-punctuation` – merge segments that contain only punctuation (e.g., '.', '!', '?') into the previous segment.
+This is enabled by default and results in cleaner, more natural output by ensuring punctuation is attached to the preceding words rather than appearing as a separate segment.
+- `--max-duration` – maximum allowed segment duration in seconds before splitting at a sentence boundary.
+Segments longer than this will be split at the nearest sentence boundary.
+Default: 15.0.

 ### As a Script
 You can also run the script directly: